 For example, a smart door lock could talk to a smart heating system, notifying it to turn off the heater as you leave the home.
 With some smart home systems, you can even group commands together on a schedule, so that your door and heater automatically come on as you return home at a consistent and specific time.

 Fun fact!
 The origins of smart door locks can be traced back to the hotel industry.
 Back in the 90’s, electronic key-cards began to replace keys in hotels across the globe for safety and efficiency.
 Their origins were on a commercial level, as electronic key-cards were employed to move the entry/exit gates in parking compounds.

 However, the recent surge in popularity for smart door locks is intrinsically linked to the rise of the Internet of Things.
 The Internet of Things is basically the idea of internet-connected machines talking to one another, and then the user talking to them in turn.

 As this technology has developed and been implemented in smart homes, more and more appliances have been able to be electronically connected.
 In fact, these days most homes have a certain amount of ‘smartness’ because many appliances contain built-in sensors or electronic controllers.

 So basically, smart locks are not actually super new, but they are much smarter than their predecessors!

-Smart locks that are available in Australia utilise wireless technologies, like Wifi, Bluetooth, Z-Wave, ZigBee and the telecom (via SIM card) network, to operate and run on batteries so that they are not affected by power outages.
+Smart locks that are available in Australia utilise wireless technologies, like Wifi, Bluetooth, Z-Wave and ZigBee, to operate and run on batteries so that they are not affected by power outages.

 Most smart locks allow you to lock and unlock your door via your smartphone remotely, which is perfect for when you run out the door and forget.
 Some smart locks even let you share limited-access digital "keys".
 These are great for family members, guests, dog walkers and cleaners.